ashutosh-rath02/poke-tek/README.md

 3. Select two Pokémon for fusion by clicking the "i" button.
 4. Click "Fuse Pokémon" in the sidebar to create a fusion.
 5. Explore the fusion results and view detailed stats in the modal.
+6. Use the Battle Predictor to simulate a battle:
+   - Search for an opponent in the sidebar.
+   - Select an opponent from the search results.
+   - View the battle prediction between your fusion and the selected opponent.

 ## Contributing